HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

 ### File-creation properties

-To use VFD SWMR, creating your HDF5 file with paged allocation strategy is mandatory.
+To use VFD SWMR, creating your HDF5 file with a paged allocation strategy is mandatory.
 This call enables the paged allocation strategy:

 ```